ToolJet/ToolJet/docs/docs/data-sources/oracledb.md

 ## Querying Oracle DB

-OOnce you have added an Oracle DB data source, click on the  `+` button of the query manager to create a new query.
+Once you have added an Oracle DB data source, click on the  `+` button of the query manager to create a new query.
 There are two modes by which you can query SQL:

   1. **[SQL mode](/docs/data-sources/oracledb#sql-mode)**
   2. **[GUI mode](/docs/data-sources/oracledb#gui-mode)**